Combined sorting and picking system

 Vertical and horizontal conveyor paths transport the containers to the storage locations in the four aisles and transfer them to the circulation-system’s integrated conveyor loop.
 This loop moves the containers to the picking locations.
 The resulting decoupling of the movements doubles the performance of the lift up alone in comparison to conventional intralogistics systems.
 In addition, re-supply procedures can be integrated seamlessly into the picking process without diminishing performance.

 The consistent and ergonomic implementation of the goods-to-person principle is a key factor for the continuously high throughput and fatigue-free work.
 The clear user guidance confirms, guides, and checks every picking procedure using Pick by Light and Put to Light systems.
-The picking locations can be configured as Pick to Tote or Pick to Bucket systems.
+The picking locations can be configured as Get and Pick Station systems.

 These optimized procedures increase the picking rate of every employee to up to 1,000 picks per hour while reducing the error rate to almost zero.